fowlay/gerke-decoder/README.md

 ### Phase plot

-The relative phase angle of the signal may be plotted with the -Q option.
+The relative phase angle of the signal may be plotted with the -P option.
 If the decoder frequency is set correctly, the phase angle should wander only slowly.

+### Frequency plot

+Signal content versus frequency can be plotted with the -S option.

+The signal vs. frequency graph can be made more peaked by increasing the -q option value (try -h to see what the default is).
+Note however that this may cause decoding to be impaired, so do this only for finding the frequency.

 ### Offset and length